Line chart tracking U.S. energy consumption by fuel.

 Like coal petroleum use also advanced rapidly, reaching 5.9 quadrillion Btus by 1930, nearly 18 quadrillion Btus by 1957 (when it was the primary U.S. energy source), over 37 quadrillion Btus by 1979 and nearly 40 quadrillion Btus by 2006.
 Use declined to just over 34 quadrillion Btus by 2013, but increased to above 38 quadrillion Btus in 2020 and is projected to remain at roughly that level through 2050, when it is projected to be challenged by natural gas as the primary U.S. energy source.

-Nuclear energy use grew to nearly 8 quadrillion Btus by 2003 but has since leveled off.
+Nuclear energy use grew to nearly 8 quadrillion Btus by 2003 but has since leveled off, reaching 8.2 Btus in 2021.
 By 2050 it is projected to decline somewhat to about 6.7 quadrillion Btus.

-In 2020, petroleum, and natural gas are the primary U.S. sources of energy, followed by a close grouping of coal, renewables, and nuclear.
-By 2050, projections call for petroleum and natural gas to remain as leading energy sources, followed by renewables, coal, and nuclear in that order.
+In 2022, petroleum, and natural gas are the primary U.S. sources of energy, followed by a close grouping of renewables, coal, and nuclear.
+By 2050, projections call for petroleum and natural gas to remain as leading energy sources, followed by renewables, nuclear, and coal, in that order.

 - Our lives revolve around energy use — lots of it.
 Fossil fuels such as coal, oil, and natural gas generate most of that energy today.